Maja opens Fulham account with brace, Aina bags assist in victory over Everton | Goal.com

 Maja featured for 73 minutes before he was replaced by Ivan Cavaleiro while Aina was on parade for the entirety of the game.

-Lookman played for 83 minutes before making ways for Cameroon international Andre-Frank Zambo Anguissa.
+Lookman played for 83 minutes before making way for Cameroon international Andre-Frank Zambo Anguissa.

 Gabon midfielder Mario Lemina featured for 90 minutes before he was replaced by Nigerian forward Joshua Onomah while Super Eagles star Alex Iwobi was an unused substitute for Everton.

-The Nigeria internationals will hope to help the Cottagers continue in the winning ways when they take on Burnley in their next league game on February 17.
+The Nigeria internationals will hope to help the Cottagers continue their winning ways when they take on Burnley in their next league game on February 17.